A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Introduction

 Today, there is still no consensus among researchers regarding whether attention-based models are explainable in theory.
 Some researchers believe that attention weights may reflect the importance of features during the decision-making process and thus can provide an explanation of their operation if we visualize features according to their weight distribution \cite{luong-2015-effective, Lu2018topical}.
 However, other researchers have disagreed with this hypothesis.
 For example, Jain and Wallance's study demonstrated that learned attention weights are often uncorrelated with feature importance \cite{jain-2019-attention}.
 Some researchers have supported this viewpoint \cite{serrano-2019-attention}, but treated with skepticism by others \cite{wiegreffe-2019-attention}.

 In this paper, rather than validating the attention explainability theoretically, we propose a novel, practical explainable attention-based solution.
 Inspired by the idea of topic models \cite{blei2003latent}, our proposed solution decouples the complexity of explanation and the decision-making process by adopting two attention layers to capture \emph{topic-word} distribution and \emph{document-topic} distribution, respectively.
 Specifically, the first layer contains multiple attentions, and each attention is expected to focus on specific words from a topic.
 The attention in the second layer is then used to judge the importance of topics from the perspective of the target document.
 In order to further improve the model's explainability, we add an entropy constraint for each attention in the first layer.
-To demonstrate the effectiveness of our proposed solution, we apply it in the context of a news article classification task and conduct experiments on two large-scaled news article datasets.
-The results show that our model can achieve competitive performance with many state-of-the-art transformer-based models and pre-trained language models and demonstrate its appropriateness from an explainability perspective.
+To prove the effectiveness of our proposed solution, we apply it in the context of a news article classification task and conduct experiments on two large-scaled news article datasets.
+The results presented later in Section \ref{sec:experiments} show that our model can achieve competitive performance with many state-of-the-art transformer-based models and pre-trained language models, while also demonstrating its appropriateness from an explainability perspective.